anaskura/graphene-adatom/README.md

 • to visualize corner states and check thermodynamic limit

-• filling anomaly explained with double haldane model
+• explain filling anomaly with double Haldane model